blindsidenetworks/scalelite/PROTECTED_RECORDINGS_README.md

 # Protected_Recordings

 Protected Recordings is a feature introduced in the Scalelite version 1.2, which gives the users of scalelite the ability to protect their recordings from being used by external users.
-When this feature is enabled, all the playback links for the recordings will have a one-time use token associated with it and the scalelite would return a 404 error once the token has been consumed.
+When this feature is enabled, all the playback links for the recordings will have a one-time use token associated with it and Scalelite will verify that a) the tocken has never been consumed, or b) the user accessing the recording is the one who consumed the token originally.
+Otherwise Scalelite espondswith a 404 error.

-The users cannot share the recording links to other users, if they have already used the link once but will be able to access the same recording link in their browser as long as the cookie set in their browser does not expire.
-Once the recordings are protected, the preview of the recordings will also be disabled.
+This forces the users to go though the integration (such as Moodle), not letting them share the recording links.

 ## Setup Protected_Recordings feature

-Inorder to use the protected_recordings feature you have to update/add the following variables in the `/etc/default/scalelite` file:
+In order to use the protected_recordings the following variables need to  added to the `/etc/default/scalelite` file:

 `SCALELITE_TAG`: Change the version in `SCALELITE_TAG=v1.2`.
 `PROTECTED_RECORDINGS_ENABLED`: Applies to the recording import process.
 If set to "true", then newly imported recordings will have protected links enabled.
 Default is "false".
 `PROTECTED_RECORDINGS_TOKEN_TIMEOUT`: Protected recording link token timeout in minutes.
 This is the amount of time that the one-time-use link returned in getRecordings calls will be valid for.
 Defaults to 60 minutes (1 hour).
 `PROTECTED_RECORDINGS_TIMEOUT`: Protected recordings resource access cookie timeout in minutes.
 This is the amount of time that a user will be granted access to view a recording for after clicking on the one-time-use link.
 Defaults to 360 minutes (6 hours).

+And restart scalelite right after

-and run the command `systemctl restart scalelite.target`.
+`systemctl restart scalelite.target`.

 ### Troubleshooting